mdn/webextensions-examples/top-sites/README.md

 ## What it does

-This extension creates a new tab page that lists the topSites visited.
+This extension replaces the built-in page shown when the user opens a new tab without specifying a page to load (for example, when the user presses Ctrl+T).
+The replacement page is populated with links taken from the topSites API.

 # What it shows